nehbehl/FCND-Estimation-CPP/README.md

 3. Implemented magnetometer update in the function `UpdateFromMag()`.

-***Success criteria:*** *Your goal is to both have an estimated standard deviation that accurately captures the error and maintain an error of less than 0.1rad in heading for at least 10 seconds of the simulation.*
+***Success criteria:*** *The goal is to both have an estimated standard deviation that accurately captures the error and maintain an error of less than 0.1rad in heading for at least 10 seconds of the simulation.*

 Here is an image for Magnetometer Update output:
 ![Scenario 10 - Magnetometer Update](./images/MagUpdate.jpg)